Introduction

-Finding the minimal or maximum value, and more for a group of values, record or database.
-In this informative article, you'll come to understand about the employs of subtotal function in excel, the syntax and their frequent errors.
-Please read…
+It helps in finding the minimum or maximum value and more for a group of values, records, or databases.
+In this informative article, you’ll come to understand the employs of subtotal functions in excel, the syntax, and their frequent errors.

-The answer to the above mentioned issue is simple.
+The answer to the issue mentioned above is simple.
 The uses of subtotal function in Excel are as follows:

 1. It may produce results dynamically